 The indicator shall provide at least four different levels of ageing above the level at which a maintenance of the electrical storage device(s) is recommended.
 This fifth level shall be given before the warning signal required by 5.2.24.6. is activated.
 The different levels above this indication shall be evenly distributed with respect to the performance of the electrical storage devices.

-Paragraph 5.2.1.1.6., amend to read:
+Paragraph 5.2.16., amend to read:

-5.2.1.16.
+5.2.16.
 The pneumatic/hydraulic/electrical auxiliary equipment shall be supplied with energy in such a way that during its operation, the prescribed deceleration values can be reached and that, even in the event of damage to the source of energy, the operation of the auxiliary equipment cannot cause the reserves of energy (i.e. reserve within reservoir, accumulator, or electrical storage devices*) feeding the braking systems to fall below the level indicated in paragraph 5.2.14. above.